spco/git-short-course/_episodes/15-branching.md

 edits to multiple files.
 When you're happy with the changes, click "Create pull request".

 You're now on a Pull Request page:

 ![Pull Request](../fig/github-pull-request.png)

 Take a few minutes to look around.
 You can add general comments, or you can inspect the individual commits, and add comments to lines in the commits.
 You can tag other users on GitHub with the `@` symbol, e.g. `@spco`.

-You can also add more commits from the command line, just by adding further commits to `new_branch`, and then `git push`-ing these.
-These commits will automatically appear on
+Explore the contents of the "Conversation / Commits / Checks/ Files Changed" tabs across the top.

 > ## Add more commits to an open Pull Request
 >